 PM meets president at Bangabhaban

-"During the meeting, the prime minister discussed various state-level issues, including her recent visit to the Western European country Belgium and the Kingdom of Saudi Arabia," the president's press secretary Md Joynal Abedin told BSS.
+"During the meeting, the prime minister discussed various state-level issues, including her recent visit to Belgium and the Kingdom of Saudi Arabia," the president's press secretary Md Joynal Abedin told BSS.

 He said the premier also handed over two reports regarding her Brussels and Jeddah visits to the president.